 Hi!
 I’m Kat, from Lowell, MA.
 I’m a first-year student at MIT, intending to major in Urban Planning with Computer Science.
 I’m the founder of Science and Us, a student-led organization helping teens discover science communication, policy, media, and related fields.
 Last summer, I interned at Repl.it.
-Above all else, I value integrity and empathy.
+Above all else, I value integrity, authenticity, and empathy.
 When I’m not working on projects, I’m probably scrolling through memes or exercising—maybe both.